Honors Discovery Seminars Course Descriptions

 Tuesday, 4:00 PM - 4:50 PM

 When was a time you got pleasure from having a new experience?
 When did you desperately need to know something?
 When faced with an uncertain situation, did you avoid it?
 Do you ever wonder why people behave the way they do?
 When have you EXPERIENCED curiosity?
 These are just a few of the questions we’ll explore in this honors seminar.
 And we’ll dig into these questions by developing the skills you’ll need to create your honors thesis paper or project.
-We'll hone your skills of reading, analyzing and synthesizing research articles, book chapters, and multimedia on curiosity; experiment with qualitative research methods like observation, taking field notes, and interviewing; and practice developing research questions in areas that interest you.
+We'll hone your skills of reading, analyzing and synthesizing research articles, book chapters, and multimedia on curiosity; experiment with qualitative research methods like observation and interviewing; and practice developing research questions in areas that interest you.
 It will be fun, sometimes messy, but ultimately illuminating.

 Instructor: Bethany Lisi